 How does frame rate affect video?

 As I mentioned earlier, the frame rate will impact how your video looks.
 It determines the smoothness of motion and affects the perceived speed of your video.
-Higher frame rates like 60/120 fps can generate smoother and more realistic motion.
+Higher frame rates, like 60/120 fps, can generate smoother and more realistic motion.
 On the contrary, lower frame rates will often cause choppy.

 What is the best frame rate for a 1080p video?

 There isn't one single best frame rate for a 1080p video.
 For different purposes and requirements, you may get several ideal choices.
 For instance, if you prefer a classic cinema feel, 24 fps can be a great option for your 1080p videos.
 While for capturing fast-speed content like sports or gaming, you should use 60 fps or even higher frame rates.
-Also, for some online platforms like YouTube, Twitter, or TikTok, you get recommended or limit uploads to 30 fps.
+Also, for some online platforms like YouTube, Twitter, or TikTok, you get recommended or limited uploads to 30 fps.

 Can I convert a 30fps video to 60fps?